Members of the IF Board and the San Patrignano community in the dining hall at San Patrignano in June 2013

 Member: Mark Bitel FSRA, is the founder of IFDAS.
 He was inspired to set IFDAS up after a visit to the San Patrignano community in Italy in September 2012.
 For the past 20 years he has been a Social Impact and Evaluation Consultant.
 He worked for The Scottish Government as a National Support Coordinator for Alcohol & Drug Partnerships between 2009 and 2011.
 As a result of this experience, he developed a passionate belief that people affected by drug and alcohol addictions in Scotland deserve a wider range of options to help them into long-term recovery.

-Mark has scaled back his paid employment as a consultant in organisational impact and effectiveness in order to dedicate himself to making IFDAS a reality.
-Mark’s other voluntary work includes serving as a Trustee of the Quaker Housing Trust and has recently completed his term as Chair of the Scottish Recovery Consortium and Convenor of the Quaker Venue 40 Edinburgh Fringe Festival Committee.
+Mark reduced his business activities as a consultant in organisational impact and effectiveness to part-time hours to assist the establishment and development of River Garden Auchincruive.
+Mark’s other voluntary work includes serving as a Trustee of the Quaker Housing Trust and has recently completed his term as Chair of the Scottish Recovery Consortium.

 Member: Barry Graham is a founding member of the Loch Arthur Camphill Community in Dumfries.
 Over the past 30 years he has been instrumental in establishing the social enterprises (cheese-making, baking and farm shop) that have been central to the community’s success as a charity providing accommodation, support and work opportunities for adults with learning disabilities.